SamyakJhaveri/Quantum-Graph-Subgraph-Isomorphism-Public/UCI-QCCD-master - FINAL/instructions.md

 ## Instructions to run the programs in case you forget

-### Accessing the Remote Server(in this case), UCI ICS Openlab:
-1. Once you are in the remote server's home directory, type:
+1. To activate the virtual environment with the DWave Ocean SDK in it type:
     ```
         . ocean/bin/activate
     ```